Are you ready to apply for the SI scholarship? Have you filled in your scholarship application documents correctly? Are you sure?

 The reference letters are important in portraying your profile from the views of the people you worked with.
 Only people who know you in a professional capacity should fill in the reference letters.
 Additionally, the letters must be written in English, and if they are not, an official translation from a notary public is required, together with the notary’s stamp.
 Before uploading, check that your references filled in the documents correctly.
 Correctly filled documents meet the specifications listed below.

-• The references used the SI templates for that year to fill out the reference letters.
+• The references used the SI reference letter templates for that year to fill out the reference letters.

 • You have two different references from two separate organisations.